clive819/clive819.github.io/_posts/2025-03-05-understanding-noncopyable-types-in-swift.md

 | **Generic constraints** | Limited | Supports noncopyable generics |

 Noncopyable types introduce a new dimension of **ownership and correctness** to Swift.
 They solve problems that reference types cannot handle effectively, especially in scenarios involving **value semantics**, **resource management**, and **ownership enforcement**.
 By leveraging noncopyable types, you can write safer, more efficient, and more predictable code.

+---

+For more details, check out the [WWDC24 session on noncopyable types](https://developer.apple.com/videos/play/wwdc2024/10170).